KoertS/precipitation-nowcasting-using-GANs/dcgan_MNIST/README.md

 Things to try out:
 - Add [Shaply](https://github.com/slundberg/shap) values
-- Use wandb to gain more insight in the trianing process
+- Use wandb to gain more insight in the training process